gonzalezcortes/scraping_news_articles/README.md

 <p>This script is aimed at cleaning the <code>headline</code> field in the <code>articles_index</code> table of the SQLite database.
 Specifically, it removes newline characters ('\n') that may have been inadvertently inserted during the scraping process.
 Modified headlines are updated in the database, and a log is printed to indicate the IDs of the updated records.</p>

 <h1>web_scrap.py:</h1>
 <p>This script performs automated web scraping of Wall Street Journal articles.
-It uses Selenium for browser automation and navigation.
-The script is divided into different classes and functions for better modularity:</p>
+It picks randomly <i>n</i> articles link from table <code>articles_index</code> that have not been scrapped.It uses Selenium for browser automation and navigation.
+The outcome is save in table <code>article</code>.The script is divided into different classes and functions for better modularity:</p>

 <ul>
     <li><code>Scraper</code> class initializes a web driver and prepares the browser for scraping.</li>